Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 --------

-Rogue (spear)
+Cavalier (spear)
 -------
 Secondary Path prefix: "Dashing"

 Rank 1
 ~~~~~~
 | **Swift Strikes**
-| The Rogue may attack with melee weapons using Grace to hit instead of Brawn, but not with heavy weapons.
+| The Cavalier may attack with melee weapons using Grace to hit instead of Brawn, but not with heavy weapons.
 Spear weapons are an exception to this rule.
 |
 | **Sharp Lunge**
-| The Rogue may accept a -1 die penalty on their attack roll for any melee or thrown weapon attack to increase the range of the attack by 1.
+| The Cavalier may accept a -1 die penalty on their attack roll for any melee or thrown weapon attack to increase the range of the attack by 1.
 This is treated as a free dash, and enhanced by dash distance increases.

 Rank 2
 ~~~~~~
 | **Battle Rhythm**
-| During combat, when the Rogue takes a dash or jump action, moves while dodging, or uses an ability that moves them, they gain 1 point of Momentum.
-After initiating an attack or dodge action with Stamina, the Rogue may dedicate Momentum as if it were additional Stamina.
+| During combat, when the Cavalier takes a dash or jump action, moves while dodging, or uses an ability that moves them, they gain 1 point of Momentum.
+After initiating an attack or dodge action with Stamina, the Cavalier may dedicate Momentum as if it were additional Stamina.
-| Momentum can be stored up to a maximum of the Rogue's rank, and points fade at the end of the Rogue's next turn after they are gained.
+| Momentum can be stored up to a maximum of the Cavalier's rank, and points fade at the end of the Cavalier's next turn after they are gained.

 Rank 3
 ~~~~~~
 | **Untouchable**
-| 6s the Rogue rolls on dodge attempts count as two successes instead of one.
+| 6s the Cavalier rolls on dodge attempts count as two successes instead of one.
 When they move while dodging, they do not suffer a stack of Off-Balance.

 --------